chihyaoma/Activity-Recognition-with-CNN-and-RNN/FlowNet/README.md

 ###### Option 1: Install OpenCV 3.0 for Python 3.4+
 Follow the step-by-step install instructions from this [blog](http://www.pyimagesearch.com/2015/07/20/install-opencv-3-0-and-python-3-4-on-ubuntu/).

-Note: If you follow this, you'll install OpenCV in a virtual environment, which is recommended by the author.
+Note: If you follow this, you'll install OpenCV in a virtual environment, which is recommended by the blog author.

 To activate the virtual environment (You can change the environment name.
 Here we use 'cv' ):
 ```